I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_nic_switch_vf_parameters.md

 <div class="alert"><b>Note</b>  Starting with Windows Server 2012, the single root I/O virtualization (SR-IOV) interface only supports the default network adapter switch on the network adapter.
 The value of this member must be set to NDIS_DEFAULT_SWITCH_ID. </div>
 <div> </div>

-`VFId`

-An NDIS_SRIOV_FUNCTION_ID value that specifies the unique identifier of the VF on the network adapter.

-`VMFriendlyName`

-An NDIS_VM_FRIENDLYNAME value that specifies the external name of the Hyper-V child partition that is attached to the VF.
-This member contains the user-friendly description of the partition.

 `VMName`

 An NDIS_VM_NAME value that specifies the internal name of the Hyper-V child partition that is attached to the VF.